Lets Talk Puberty and Periods!

 - Make sure you discuss puberty and the changing body, including periods for girls, you would be amazed at some of the horror stories they hear from their buddies

-- For the girls invest in a few pairs of Knixteen one of the main concerns my girls have shared is that they don’t like the thought of leaking whilst at school, especially during PE lessons, these will definitely solve the problem
+- For the girls invest in a few pairs of Period Pants one of the main concerns my girls have shared is that they don’t like the thought of leaking whilst at school, especially during PE lessons, these will definitely solve the problem, and even Eowyn has requested them instead of using pads.

 - Try not to smirk when your teenage son suddenly becomes interested in learning how to do the laundry!